ChristopherL-STCU/Conferences/kcdc2017/PITCHME.md

 ### [Not-Separateness](http://www.tkwa.com/fifteen-properties/not-separateness-2/)

-> the degree of connectedness an element has with all that is around it.
-A thing which has this quality feels completely at peace, because it is so deeply interconnected with its world.
+> "…the degree of connectedness an element has with all that is around it.
+A thing which has this quality feels completely at peace, because it is so deeply interconnected with its world."

 - Impacts real people
 - Programs not separate from the environment they run in